eestrada/pygdrived/README.md

 pygdrived
 =========

 A Google Drive daemon written in Python for Unix and Unix work-alikes (e.g. Linux, etc.).
+It is licensed under terms of the Apache License, Version 2.0.
+See LICENSE.txt for details.

 TODO: Add LICENSE file.